Overviews - Attainment report tour

 Exploring the data

 Insight's filtering and grouping options allow you to define which pupils you want to include and how you want to compare them.
-These are accessed via the ‘Filter Pupils’ and ‘Group Pupils’ buttons at the top of the screen.
-Here’s a simple example: the ‘Gender’ option has been applied from the ‘Group Pupils’ drop down menu.
-We can now compare the attainment of boys to that of girls, with a bar and set of Venn diagrams produced for each group and subject:
+These are accessed via the Filter Pupils and Group Pupils buttons at the top of the screen.
+Here’s a simple example, the Gender option has been applied from the Group Pupils menu.
+We can now compare the attainment of boys to that of girls, with a bar and set of Venn diagrams produced for each group and subject.

 Another useful option is to group by Key Groups.
 This will break our data down by all main groups of pupils in one go.
 Again, click the ‘Group Pupils’ button and select ‘Key Groups’ from the dropdown menu.
-Now we can compare the attainment of all the main key groups in one report:
+Now we can compare the attainment of all the main key groups in one report.

 You are not restricted to this list of key groups.
 On the Admin > Change School Settings > Key Groups page, you can create your own list of key groups, including your own school-defined groups.
 This will ensure that any Key Groups reports reflect your areas of focus.